QED Comedy Laboratory: Your home for experimental Comedy since right now Since 2014.

 QED Comedy Lab had a new show theme and structure each week and invited some of the finest comedic minds available in on a Monday night to perform on a show that combined elements of stand-up, improv, comedy writing, music, and more and PowerPoint.
 Shows might have comedians dressing like animals and performing as that animal or improvising a story based on eight random pictures or pitching their terrible sequel ideas or some other strange (misguided?) ideas.These shows challenged the performers who, in turn, created amazing, unique comedy experiences.
 QED concepts were taken to multiple comedy festivals and comedy clubs across the US and presumably enjoyed by the people there.
 After two years of sold out shows (don't look into that), QED had it's final show in Knoxville on August 15, 2016 when Matt left the country because it just seemed like a generally good time to leave the United States.

 In January 2017, QED Comedy Laboratory started producing new shows with a whole new group of hilarious comedians in Oxford, UK.
-This new incarnation runs several monthly themed shows including It's Debatable!, Comedy Killed the Video Star, and The Slide Show as well as two monthly stand-up showcases (Comedy Knights at the Castle and Comedy on Tap at Tap Social Brewery) and a weekly comedy open mic.
+This new incarnation runs several monthly themed shows including Outliars, It's Debatable!, Comedy Killed the Video Star, and The Slide Show as well as a monthly stand-up showcases (Stand-Up Oxford at the New Theatre) and a weekly comedy open mic.
 This collective of bold (misguided?) comedy minds also produces one-off evenings intermittently at venues around Oxford.
-QED also started the Oxford Festival Fringe Preview Comedy Festival (21 June to 26 July 2018) featuring 30 different shows headed to the Edinburgh Fringe .
+QED also started the Oxford Festival Fringe Preview Comedy Festival (July 2019) featuring over 50 different shows headed to the Edinburgh Fringe as well as films and other fun events.

 To find out when you can next see what we're up to check out all the new, amazing events listed on the Upcoming Shows page.